Join our guided tours

-The cost is £5 per visitor (children aged 5 and under are free), with a maximum of 10 visitors at a time.
-Each session will last 1.5 – 2 hours and tours usually run twice weekly, on a Tuesday and Thursday, with the exception of holidays.
+The cost is £7 per visitor (children aged 5 and under are free), with up to 12 visitors at a time.
+Each session will last around 1.5 hours and tours usually run twice weekly, on a Tuesday and Thursday, with the exception of holidays.
 During the winter season (November to February), there is one tour per week.

 The tour covers the ground floor and lower ground floor of the building.
 For information on accessibility within the building, please see Plan your Visit or email email@example.com if you have any questions.

 Arriving for your Tour

 Please come to the side entrance of the building at 29 Garnet Street, where the tour will begin, not the main Synagogue entrance on Hill Street.
 Please do not visit if you or any members of your household, have any symptoms of Covid-19.
-Visitors may wish to wear a facemask during their visit, and our Guides are happy to wear masks on request.
+We do not send out physical tickets but will have your details once you have booked.

 Please note that as Garnethill is an Orthodox Synagogue, no food or drink should be brought into the building.
 Bottled water is permitted.
 There is a lockable store for coats and bags available.
 Photography is permitted during a tour.